 If you are looking to hike or run near Kathmandu, please consider the Valley Rim Trail.
 There is so much fabulous trail up there!
 The KVRT is more a concept than an official route – but with the GPS tracks and a good app on your phone to navigate the tracks with – there are hours of fun up there and a wonderful escape from the city.
-All tracks, including some approach trails not shown in the embedded maps, can be found here.

 The Kathamandu Valley Rim Trail is also part of the HAL Endurance Challenges.
 Please let us know if you complete it!

 - Section I: Mudkhu to Jhule (43.2k, ascent: 3,485m, descent: 2,949m)

 - Section II: Jhule to Sanga (27.6k, ascent: 1,451m, descent: 1,948m)

 - Section III: Sanga to Persey Ridge (24.3k, ascent: 2945, descent: 2581)